 Beach Combing

-Early misty mornings at low tide, my babysitter Claudia and I awake early to see what gifts the ocean has delivered to her shore.
+Early misty mornings at low tide, my babysitter Claudia and I awake in the wee hours to see what gifts the ocean has delivered to her shore.
 An aroma of salty seaweed hovers in the still air.
-Bucket in hand, my eyes downward, I scan the beach for scallop shells, tiny clam wings and the prized sand dollar.
+Bucket in hand, my eyes downward, I scan the beach for scallop shells, tiny clam wings, and the prized sand dollar.
 It takes a special awareness to find the sand dollars, whose “bump” is usually the only thing visible, the rest of the fragile shells covered with sand.
 I create art with the shells, making hanging mobiles to decorate the beach house and my room at home.
 I glue my finds onto picture frames and pile them into glass jars for display.
 Shells are my visible connection to the ocean, even when I am not there.

 Memory #4